citp/privacy-policy-historical/k/ka/kat/katfile.com.md

-> *The following text is extracted and transformed from the katfile.com privacy policy that was archived on 2018-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180624203429id_/http%3A//katfile.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the katfile.com privacy policy that was archived on 2018-10-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181023113923id_/http%3A//katfile.com/privacy_policy.html) for the most accurate reproduction.*

-# KatFile - ファイルを共有する簡単な方法
+# KatFile - Free Cloud Storage

 Privacy Policy for KatFile.com